bo0st3r/visitum/README.md

 - **Population Data Source**: Currently using geocoder with Geonames provider.
 This provides city proper populations but may not always reflect metropolitan areas accurately.
 Future improvements needed.
 - **Scalability**:
   - **Database**: Implement proper database storage (SQLite for development, PostgreSQL for production)
+  - **Caching**: Cache the wikipedia results, geocoder results, the model, its predictions, etc.
-  - **API**: Develop FastAPI endpoints to expose data and predictions
+  - **API**: Develop FastAPI endpoints to expose data and predictions, with horizontal scaling in mind.
   - **ETL**: Refactor for better modularity and potentially use workflow orchestrators
 - **ML Model Improvement**:
   - **More Features**: Incorporating additional features (e.g., museum type, city GDP, tourism statistics, plane tickets prices and arrivals, etc.) could improve model accuracy.